© Sydney Theatre School | RTO ID: 91418 | Sydney Theatre Management Pty Ltd.

 A: There is usually around 16 students in each acting class (we reserve the right to increase or change this number at any time before or during the program at our discretion).

 A: The ages of students accepted into the program in the past has ranged from seventeen to early fifties.
 The bulk of students are in their late teens and early twenties and there is always a good balance of youth and maturity.
 All students will have demonstrated the required skills, attitude and commitment required to successfully complete the programme requirements and embark on an acting career on completion of the program.

-A: The fees for all courses are listed on the individual course page.
-Fees for the Foundation Certificate and Diploma courses are also listed on the STUDENT FEES pdf document which can be found on the RESOURCES page of our website.
+A: The fees for courses are listed on the individual course page.
+Fees for the Foundation Certificate and Diploma courses are also listed on the STUDENT FEES pdf document/s which can be found on the RESOURCES page of our website.

 A: Yes.
-The full-time Diploma and Advanced Diploma of Arts (Acting) courses has VET FEE HELP available to eligible students.
-This course will also qualify some students for AUSTUDY or YOUTH ALLOWANCE payments (subject to meeting income and certain other criteria).
-The one year part-time Foundation course does not have VET Fee Help eligibility.
+The full-time Diploma and Advanced Diploma of Arts (Acting) courses both currently qualify some students for AUSTUDY or YOUTH ALLOWANCE payments (subject to meeting income and certain other criteria).
+The one year part-time Foundation course does not have AUSTUDY or YOUTH ALLOWANCE eligibility.

 A: No. Our courses do not qualify participants for a student visa, however if you hold another visa such as a tourist or working holiday visa it may not affect your visa conditions.
 For information on visa go to www.immi.gov.au.